OneBusAway/onebusaway-android/README.md

 1. Download and install the latest version of [Android Studio](http://developer.android.com/sdk/installing/studio.html).
 2. In Android Studio, choose "Import Project" at the welcome screen.
-3. Browse to the location of the project, and double-click on the "settings.gradle" file in the root.
+3. Browse to the location of the project, and double-click on the **"settings.gradle"** file in the root (**NOT** the project directory).
-4. Check "Use auto-import", and select "Use default gradle wrapper (recommended).
+4. Check "Use auto-import", and select "Use default gradle wrapper (recommended)".
 Click "Ok".
 5. Click the green play button (or 'Shift->F10') to run the project!

 ### Building from the command line using Gradle